Climate sensitivity: Using climate models

-Testing, comparisons, and estimates
+Testing, comparisons, and climate ensembles

 Modelling of the climate system can lead to a wide range of outcomes.
 Models are often run that use different plausible parameters in their approximation of physical laws and the behaviour of the biosphere, which forms a perturbed physics ensemble, which attempts to model the sensitivity of the climate to different types and amounts of change in each parameter.
 Alternatively, structurally-different models developed at different institutions are put together, creating an ensemble.
 By selecting only the simulations that can simulate some part of the historical climate well, a constrained estimate of climate sensitivity can be made.
 One strategy for obtaining more accurate results is placing more emphasis on climate models that perform well in general.

 A model is tested using observations, paleoclimate data, or both to see if it replicates them accurately.
 If it does not, inaccuracies in the physical model and parametrizations are sought, and the model is modified.
 For models used to estimate climate sensitivity, specific test metrics that are directly and physically linked to climate sensitivity are sought.
 Examples of such metrics are the global patterns of warming, the ability of a model to reproduce observed relative humidity in the tropics and subtropics, patterns of heat radiation, and the variability of temperature around long-term historical warming.
 Ensemble climate models developed at different institutions tend to produce constrained estimates of ECS that are slightly higher than 3 °C-change.
 The models with ECS slightly above 3 °C-change simulate the above situations better than models with a lower climate sensitivity.

 Many projects and groups exist to compare and to analyse the results of multiple models.
 For instance, the Coupled Model Intercomparison Project (CMIP) has been running since the 1990s.